Madmins07/Python-timepass/README.md

 # Python-timepass
+Things I do,
-Things I do not in my past time but to time pass!
+Not in my past time but to pass time!